cfnyu/distributed_db/README.md

 ```

 > The -v is an optional argument to set the Verbose flag to True, which will output log messages to stdout
+> Note: Please have each test case in a separate file